-The Climate Change Response Framework (CCRF) is a collaborative, cross-boundary approach among scientists, managers, and landowners to incorporate climate change considerations into natural resource management.
+The Climate Change Response Framework (CCRF) is a collaborative, cross-boundary approach among scientists, managers, and landowners to incorporate climate change considerations into natural resources management.

-There is no single solution for how natural resource managers and landowners should adapt to climate change.
+There is no single solution for how natural resources managers and landowners should adapt to climate change.
 Every manager and landowner has different goals and information needs, as well as a range of tolerances for risk.
-The CCRF works side-by-side with people across the land management community to help them consider how climate change may affect their lands and what options they have for responding to changing conditions.
+Through the CCRF, we work side-by-side with people across the land management community to help them consider how climate change may affect their lands and how they can meet their goals while responding to changing conditions.

 The CCRF uses the best available science to advance climate change adaptation through four interrelated efforts: Partnerships, Vulnerability Assessments, Adaptation Resources, and Adaptation Demonstrations.